 How to Choose The Perfect TV Bed

 TV beds are perfect for those duvet days.
-You can relax beneath the covers with a good box set, watch show after show and forget that you have work tomorrow or that the rain is lashing against the windows.
+You can relax beneath the covers with a good box set, watch show after show, and forget that you have work tomorrow or the rain lashes against the windows.
 They’re inviting, too, if you’ve had a hard day and feel like watching some TV but would prefer to lie down than sit in an easy chair.

-To enjoy all this comfort and get the most out of a TV bed, you need to choose the right one for your room.
+To enjoy all this comfort and get the most out of a TV bed, choose the right one for your room.
 Here’s how to go about it:

-Unfortunately, although you might like to, you can’t just plump for the biggest bed there is and pop it in your room.
+Unfortunately, although you might like to, you can’t just plump for an enormous bed and pop it in your room.
 You have to measure the size of your room and whether it will accommodate a TV bed in the first place.
 Will you still be able to move around as easily once the bed arrives?
 Make sure you can.